ankit-sheth/wipro_sam_test/ReadMe.txt

 /** As per instruction create the references transform data rest api, also put the Dockerfile to dockerize it **/

 /** Please consider below points ::
+Note : not added authentication, but time permits then can add middleware with authentication(jwt/oauth2)/autorization
     1. For our codebase, main function is in bo/reference_bo.js file
     2. Also added another method with recursive loop (implementation included in test cases)
     2. applied logs and unit test and functional test, but can do in more better way